josephseverino/Historic_Energy_Estimate/README.md

 # STEP 3: Explore Data
 - See notebook for details
-- Notice Enrgy Data is stored in EnergyData and TomTom original data is stored in it's own folder with a date as the name
+- Notice Energy Data is stored in EnergyData and TomTom original data is stored in it's own folder with a date as the name